YngMiinLoke/SleepAnnotate/README.md

 ### How to use this script

-You will need to supply four csv files as input to the Step2_SleepAnnotate.R
+You will need to provide four csv files as input to the *Step2_SleepAnnotate.R*

 1. NocSleep_Timestamp.csv
 2. Nap_Timestamp.csv
 3. Class_Timestamp.csv
 4. Telegram_Timestamp.csv

 You can omit no. 3 and no. 4 if your lab doesn't collect first class start time and Telegram timestamps.
 Please refer to the ExampleData folder to see how the input csv should be structured.
-You can also refer to the *Step1_Cleaning.R* script to see how we can clean up the Bedtime and Wake Time Diaries to produce these spreadsheets.
+You can also refer to the *Step1_Cleaning.R* script to see how to clean up Bedtime and Wake Time Diaries to produce these input spreadsheets.